What are Mergers and Acquisitions?

 The terms mergers and acquisitions are often used interchangeable.
 Yet, the legal meanings of the terms are not closely similar.

 In a merger, a new single firm is formed by two companies of similar size.
-Whereas an acquisition occurs when a larger company acquires a smaller business and captures it.
+Whereas an acquisitions in business occurs when a larger company acquires a smaller business and captures it.

 In a merger, the boards of directors for two firms approve the fusion and seek approval of owners of the company.
 In an acquisition, the company acquiring takes a large shareholding in the acquired company that doesn’t require to change its name, framework, or culture.